-In my work, I create and nurture a spacetime for somatic, embodied learning and the story each learner brings along.
-During my workshops, all participants have the opportunity to sync with their body-mind-spirit, re-explore ways of knowing through movement, and examine personal memories and fixed narratives.
+In my work, I create and nurture a spacetime for somatic, embodied learning and the personal story each learner brings along.

 Body Based Pedagogy In the Galleries (BBPiG) is the pedagogical approach I choose for my workshops, situated in the galleries of an Art Museum.
 By sharing our stories and personal experiences through somatic expression we collectively build new interpretational schemes.

 Even though every project is customized and therefore unique, in these workshops we do improv, we do drama, we tell stories and we use our bodies to respond to art and to the space around us.